Dispatch's Second Chance (and The Game Awards Predictions)

 Next week, we have Metroid Prime 4.
 It's actually real.

-Also, breaking news, Ambernick has just announced the 477M.
+Also, breaking news, Ambernik has just announced the 477M.
 So can you guys tell me?
 What can you guys tell me about that device?
-Go.
+Go

-oh fuck vertical oh it's vertical orientation yeah dude it's the same panel as the 477m but with a vertical orientation dude
+It's the same panel as the 477M, but with a vertical orientation, dude.

 The Dimensity 8300, Russell.
 It's the same one as the RG477M.

-That's gonna do it for us on the besties.
+That's going to do it for us on the besties.
 Be sure to join us

 next week for the besties.
 Because shouldn't the world's best friend take the world's best games?